kumarsiddy/jeevika-setu/README.md

 #### Jeevika Setu

 Platform to attend courses on how to start micro enterprises.
-Steps:
+Educates people on:
 1. Required items for the course (and potential investment required)
 2. Course work to develop skills for a particular trade
 3. Show workshops on the trade skill happening nearby